opennode/waldur-core/docs/guide/structure.rst

       For example: image and flavor in OpenStack or zone and template in Oracle.

     General service property
-      Represents any properties of cloud service that are related to particular service settings.
+      Represents any properties of cloud service that are not related to particular service settings.
-      (Service independent service property).
+      For example: Amazon image.

     Project
       A project is an entity within a customer.
 Project has a linked group of users collaborating on work - 'project